-In connection with the acquisition of Anchor during 2019 and The Ringer during 2020, the Company granted 162,320 and 34,450 equity instruments to certain employees of Anchor and The Ringer, respectively.
+In connection with the acquisition of The Ringer during 2020 and Podsights during 2022, the Company granted 34,450 and 30,824 equity instruments to certain employees of The Ringer and Podsights, respectively.
 Each instrument effectively represents one ordinary share of the Company, which will be issued to the holder upon vesting.
-The instruments vest annually over a four-year and five-year period, respectively, from the acquisition date, and vesting of the instruments is contingent on continued employment.
+The instruments vest annually over a five-year and four-year period, respectively, from the acquisition date, and vesting is contingent on continued employment.
 The instruments are accounted for as equity-settled share-based compensation transactions and are measured based on the fair market value of the underlying ordinary shares on the date of grant.
-The grant date fair value of each equity instrument granted to certain employees of Anchor and The Ringer was US \$145.21 and US \$145.14, respectively.
+The grant date fair value of each equity instrument granted to certain employees of The Ringer and Podsights was US \$145.14 and US \$162.21, respectively.